wrujel/github-history/README.md

 ```bash
 $ npm install
 ```
+We need now to get a personal token from your github account.

+1) Go to settings in your github account.
+2) Go to developer settings and personal access token.
+3) Click on `Generate new token`.
+4) Type a note and click on `public repo`.
+5) Click on Generate token.
+6) Then copy token generated that start with `ghp_`.
+7) Copy in file `.env`, after variable `API_TOKEN=`.

 ### Running server
 Commands to run backend server, use `start:dev` if you want to automatically reset server after saving changes.
 ```bash